UFC Fight Night: Sandhagen vs. Font: Predictions & Analysis

 A few statistical edges stand out.
 Woodson throws significantly more leather — a 6.1 sig. strike per minute gap.
 Buzukja is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Buzukja has tighter striking defense, making opponents miss more often.

 The Pick: Sean Woodson over Dennis Buzukja.
-The model gives Woodson a slight nod at 60% — this could easily go either way.
-The market and our model are aligned — the line looks fair.
+The model gives Woodson a slight nod at 58% — this could easily go either way.
+The market implies 63% for Woodson, but our model sees only 58%.
+That 5-point gap favoring Buzukja is worth watching.

 Asu Almabayev vs Ode Osbourne